Randomblock1/IPABakery/README.md

 It's highly recommended to use [this fork](https://github.com/kabiroberai/theos-jailed/pull/71) of theos-jailed, for Substitute (A12) support.

-TODO: make one 'master' recipe script to minimize duplicate code
+TODO: minimize duplicate code (this is my first python program i know its bad)